Scalaron-Higgs inflation: Multifield effects with a tiny quartic self-coupling

-Before we address the questions regarding the stability of the effective potential in scalaron-Higgs inflation, we first investigate the inflationary consequences of a very small $\lambda\ll10^{-1}$.
-We consider two different scenarios which differ by their initial conditions.
+Before we investigate constraints from the RG flow of the pure SM and questions regarding the stability of the effective potential in scalaron-Higgs inflation, we first investigate the inflationary consequences of a very small $\lambda\ll10^{-1}$ for the two-field model \eqref{ActScal} with \eqref{fHiggsStarobinsky} in which $\varphi$ is considered as abstract scalar field, a priori \textit{unrelated} to the SM Higgs field.
+At the end of this section we analyze for which values of $\lambda\ll10^{-1}$ the abstract scalar field $\varphi$ might be identified with the SM Higgs and derive constraints from extrapolating the RG flow of the pure SM to the model of scalaron-Higgs inflation.

+We consider two different scenarios for tiny values of the self-coupling $\lambda\ll10^{-1}$, which mainly differ by their initial conditions.
 Within the classification scheme of Sec.~\ref{ClassificationTrajectories} these two scenarios correspond to (Class 1) where the inflationary trajectory starts out in one of the two valleys and to (Class 4), where the inflationary trajectory starts on the hilltop and subsequently falls into one of the valleys.